 Matt Raboin (farmer/cider maker), Nick Smith (academic staff cider maker at UW Fermentation Lab), Michelle Miller (academic staff at UW-CIAS), and recent forestry graduate Elly Voigt presented on the project at the Wisconsin Fresh Fruit and Vegetable Conference in the Wisconsin Dells.
 There were about 25 people who came to the talk, and we sent our slideshow presentation to SARE to post on their website.
 Many of the people who came to the talk were orchardists, some made hard cider, and some were winegrape growers.
 Many were interested in the idea of our single-variety tasting.
 We showed our preliminary results, and let people know about the reports we are planning on creating and when/ where those would be available.
 We also conducted a tasting at that conference with 19 attendees.
 Michelle presented at the Great Lakes Fruit Expo in December 2018 to an audience of about 100 fruit growers.
 She was part of a panel that shared current work on apple production for hard cider specifically.
 In February 2019, Michelle attended the National Association of Cider Makers conference in Chicago and shared a poster on the project with about 50 farmers and cider makers.
 Overall attendance at the conference was over 1000 and attending made it possible to take extensive field notes on the needs and concerns of craft cider makers.

-We are drafting two reports: an overall report of the project, with our process and results across all varieties (expected completion June 2019); and an educational fact sheet, where we focus in on each variety, with images, horticultural notes from the growers, analytical lab results, and text responses from our tastings describing flavor, mouthfeel, etc. of a cider made from only that variety (expected completion April 2019).
+We prepared two reports: an overall report of the project, with our process and results across all varieties (expected print date December 2019, with free download available at www.cias.wisc.edu); and an educational fact sheet, where we focus in on each variety, with images, horticultural notes from the growers, analytical lab results, and text responses from our tastings describing flavor, mouthfeel, etc. of a cider made from only that variety (available at www.cias.wisc.edu).
 We aim to help people interested in growing, or expanding their growing, of hard cider apples identify which apples they would like to grow, and what each may add to a finished, mixed cider product.

-We are part of a team looking at the economics of hard cider supply chains funded with USDA-AFRI small farms grant, which kicked off in November 2018.
-We will be working with faculty at Washington State University, Michigan State University, and University of Vermont.
-Part of UW’s work will be to bring together hard cider growers to share resources, teach and learn, and support each other.
+Building on our experience with SARE-funded research, we are looking at the economics of hard cider supply chains funded with USDA-AFRI small farms grant, which kicked off in November 2018.
+We are working with faculty at Washington State University, Michigan State University, and University of Vermont.
+Part of UW’s work is to bring together hard cider growers to share resources, teach and learn, and support each other.
 Brix and the Cider Farm are both serving as advisors to this project.

 Learning about different apple varieties and their characteristics; discussing cider production with a master fermentation specialist; learning how to graft scionwood